Codeception/Codeception/docs/05-UnitTesting.md

 # Unit Testing

-Codeception brings BDD to unit testing.
-Yes, that's true, no matter how strange it sounds.

-What the purpose for that?
-We are not reinventing RSpec for PHP.
-We are just bringing the clear specifications to unit tests.
+Each function is like a little a little application itself.
+It's the most simple and indivisible part of program.
+Still, it's natural to have it tested in a similar manner we test the application in a whole.
+Codeception unit tests are much similar to acceptance tests with some additional features that simplifies the code testing.

 Unit tests are required to be readable as much as possible.
 They should be clean and easy for understanding.
 Codeception helps developer to follow this practices.
 Also it provides some useful tools for writing tests, making them stay compact and readable.

-Unit tests are about testing of one method.
-Each class method represents a unit of functionality.
-Even if it is not, the indevicible part of your code is a function.
-Thus we are going to have one (and only one) function per test.
-This seems like limitation, but if you test several functions with one test you are following [anti-patterns](http://blog.james-carr.org/2006/11/03/tdd-anti-patterns/) (The Giant, The Free Ride, The One).

 ## Writing a Simple Test

-With the Codeception you shoould describe your test in a scenario, as we did it for acceptance test.
+With the Codeception you should describe your test in a scenario, as we did it for acceptance test.

 ``` php
 <?php